Start page

 Tryp *burg “cylinder, tower” [Ar برج (burǰ) “tower”, Hebr בֹּרֶג (borag) “a screw, bolt”] – Gr πυργοσ “tower”, Lat burgus “castle, tower”, Chuv purak “bast, bast-basket (cylindrical)”, Karach buruu “fence”, Germanic *burg (German Burg “castle”).

 Tryp *fahar “white” [Hebr פַּחַר (fahar) “white clay”, בָּהִיר (bahir) "white", Ar. فخار (fahar)„pottery, porcelain”] – Hung feher “white”.
 The origin of the Hungarian word is undefined, but the possible connection with the Semitic languages is also unclear.
-Obviously, we should consider its connection with the Kab. faghue "pale".
+We should consider its connection with the Kab. faghue "pale".

 Tryp. *faida “benefit” [Hebr. פדיון (pidyon) "proceeds", "redemption", Ar. فائدة (faida)„benefit”] – Chuv. payta “benefit, gift”, Tel, Shor. payda "benefit".
 Many Turkic languages have this word, but it could be borrowed together with Islam.
 But the Chuvash, Teleuts, Shors, and other small peoples of Altai are not Muslims.